WX-Wei/WX-Wei.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, Kyoto University, 2026 (expected)
+* Ph.D in Graduate School of Informatics, Kyoto University, 2026 (expected)
 * M.S. in School of Computer Science, Fudan University, 2023
 * B.S. in College of Energy Engineering, Zhejiang University, 2018